Xilinx/Vitis_Model_Composer/AIEngine/Examples/DSPlib/4K_point_size_FFT/README.md

 # 4K point size FFT

 The FFT block within the AI Engine library supports the point size of 2^N, where N is in the range 4 to 11 inclusive.
 However, for cint16 datatype, the FFT size can be 2^12(4096), provided the FFT receives and outputs data to/from kernels on the same processor.
-This example demonestrates the usage of 'stream to window' and 'window to stream' widgets which helps in mapping the complete FFT operation to a single AI Engine processor as shown below.
+This example demonestrates the usage of 'stream to window' and 'window to stream' widgets which help in mapping the complete FFT operation to a single AI Engine processor as shown below.

 ![](Images/4k_fft.PNG)